 The asbestos litigation mess is a combination of a difficult situation and a series of unwise decisions.
-The difficult situation was that asbestos was so widely used, so demonstrably harmful to health, and a number of firms engaged in cover-ups and political pressure to hide their behavior.
-The bad decisions include preventing workers with asbestos-related diseases from collecting workers' compensation; not regulating asbestos until the 1970s; not banning asbestos in the early 1990's; allowing uninjured claimants to collect damages; allowing asbestos liability to spread to defendants with little asbestos involvement; and rewriting the meaning of past insurance policies to increase insurers' liability.
+The difficult situation was that asbestos was widely used and demonstrably harmful to health and that a number of firms engaged in cover-ups and political pressure to hide their behavior.
+The bad decisions include preventing workers with asbestos-related diseases from collecting workers' compensation; not regulating asbestos until the 1970s; not banning asbestos in the early 1990s; allowing uninjured claimants to collect damages; allowing asbestos liability to spread to defendants with little asbestos involvement; and rewriting the meaning of past insurance policies to increase insurers' liability.

 The asbestos situation suggests several lessons that may be applicable to other mass torts.
 First, because of capture by the large asbestos producers, regulation was ineffective in preventing large-scale asbestos exposure.
-However the large producers were unable to capture the courts and liability was eventually effective in driving asbestos from the U.S. marketplace.
-Second, regulation and liability are related in the sense that, the worse is the regulators' failure, the stronger the courts' reaction is likely to be.
-Thus when producers knowingly expose large numbers of workers and consumers to highly dangerous products and attempt to cover up their behavior, judges and juries are likely to respond by punishing them with massive compensatory and punitive damages.
+However, the large producers were unable to capture the courts and liability was eventually effective in driving asbestos from the U.S. marketplace.

+Second, regulation and liability are related in the sense that when producers knowingly expose large numbers of workers and consumers to highly dangerous products and attempt to cover up their behavior, judges and juries are likely to respond by punishing them with massive compensatory and punitive damages.

 Third, asbestos is fairly unique as a mass tort because it was used in thousands of products, millions of plaintiffs were exposed, and thousands of defendants with deep pockets were potentially liable.
-This made it more likely that once the litigation got started, it would spiral out of control.
-But it also means that the same scenario is unlikely to happen for other mass torts.
+This set of circumstances made it more likely that once the litigation got started, it would spiral out of control.
+But the same scenario seems unlikely to happen for other mass torts.
 After all, plaintiffs' lawyers have been searching for the next asbestos for years now, and, so far, they don't seem to have found it.

-Fourth, the legal system has two methods to collectively resolve mass torts-bankruptcy and class action settlements--but neither of them worked for asbestos.
-One method, bankruptcy, is effective in resolving any mass tort that involves only a single defendant.
-But bankruptcy has no mechanism for preventing the spread of liability from bankrupt to non-bankrupt defendants.
-A large class action settlement could potentially resolve mass torts involving multiple defendants, but the Supreme Court blocked this route for asbestos and, in any case, it would be near impossible to get 6,000 defendants and hundreds of insurers to voluntarily agree on a settlement.
-By a simple process of elimination, this suggests that Congress will eventually have to pass legislation to resolve the asbestos crisis.
-But, not surprisingly, the current bill in Congress is stalled over the same issue-how to decide on individual defendant's and insurer's contribution to the compensation fund.
+Fourth, the legal system has two methods to resolve mass torts collectively bankruptcy and class action settlements-but neither of them worked for asbestos.
+Bankruptcy is effective in resolving a mass tort that involves only a single defendant.
+But bankruptcy has no mechanism for preventing the spread of liability from bankrupt to nonbankrupt defendants.
+A large class action settlement could potentially resolve mass torts involving multiple defendants, but the U.S. Supreme Court blocked this route for asbestos and, in any case, it would be nearly impossible to get thousands of defendants and hundreds of insurers to agree on a voluntary settlement.
+By a process of elimination, this argument suggests that Congress will eventually have to pass legislation to resolve the asbestos crisis.
+But, not surprisingly, the current bill in Congress is stalled over the same issue-how to decide on individual defendant's and insurer's contributions to the compensation fund.